-In most patients continuing to aim for targets of A1c \leq 7%, fbg 4-7 is desirable, however, in practice, targeting BGs of 6.0-10.0, and permitting a range of 6.0 -12.0 mmol/L is reasonable and end of life targets may be liberalized maintaining an A1c of <8.5%, and BG 6.0-15.0 mmol/L while preventing symptomatic hypo/hyperglycemia.
-2,16
+In most patients continuing to aim for targets of A1c $\leq$ 7%, FBG 4-7 is desirable, however, in practice, targeting BGs of 6.0-10.0 mmol/L, and permitting a range of 6.0-12.0 mmol/L is reasonable and end of life targets may be liberalized maintaining an A1c of <8.5%, and BG 6.0-15.0 mmol/L while preventing symptomatic hypo/hyperglycemia.

-SID Management Algorithm: Start/Titrate Insulin (Preferred Treatment)
+Steroid-Induced Diabetes Management Algorithm: Start/Titrate Insulin (Preferred Treatment)

 Generally pharmacological intervention is indicated when 2 or more BGs are above target (>11.1 mmol/L) within a 24-48 hr period.
-Dosing of insulin to manage GC induced hyperglycemia is highly variable and can be based on a variety of factors, and clinical experience.
+Dosing of insulin to manage SIH/SID is highly variable and can be based on a variety of factors, and clinical experience.
 Weight based dosing, units/kg, or based on BMI are common, and the type and dose of steroid must be considered as well.
-Generally, pre-existing insulin resistance and hyperglycemia that may be present (and potentially undiagnosed) generates the need for larger doses of insulin, early in treatment.3 Prandial dosing may be based on weight, carbohydrate content of meals eaten, food patterns, degrees of delayed gastric emptying, etc.
+Generally, pre-existing insulin resistance and hyperglycemia that may be present (and potentially undiagnosed) generates the need for larger doses of insulin, early in treatment.
+Prandial dosing may be based on weight, carbohydrate content of meals eaten, food patterns, degrees of delayed gastric emptying, etc.

-Table 5: Weight Based Dosing of Insulin in Glucocorticoid- Induced Hyperglycemia, according to the Type and Dose of Glucocorticoids for SIH in People with No Previous DM. ^{4,17} (Note: this is a guideline and individual cases can vary widely in their degree of dysglycemia regardless of dose)
+Table 5: Weight Based Dosing of Insulin according to the Type and Dose of Glucocorticoids for SIH inPeople with No Previous DM.
+4,17

-Prednisone Dose mg/day Dexamethasone dose mg/day (use Insulin - U/kg/day
+(Note: this is a guideline, and individual cases can vary widely in their degree of dysglycemia regar lless of dose) --- ----------------

-(use NPH) Detemir/Glargine)
+Prednisone Dose mg/day (use NPH) Dexamethasone Dose mg/day (use Detemir/Glargine) Insulin - unit/kg/day

-≥ 40 ≥8 0.4
+$\geq$ 40 $\geq 8$ 0.4

 30 6 0.3

 20 4 0.2

 10 2 0.1